 Nutrients for Poodles

-Poodles are one of the more popular breeds globally and are known for their love of family, low-shedding curly coat, and intelligence.
+Poodles are one of the more popular breeds globally and are known for their love of family, low-shedding curly coats, and intelligence.

 Poodles require 22% protein during growth phases and a minimum of 18% protein as adults.
 Poodle puppies require 8% fat, while adults require 5%.
 Water, carbohydrates, vitamins, and minerals are also essential for survival.